-You can contact the MoneyHelper Central Office at:
+You can contact MoneyHelper on:

-MoneyHelper 120 Holborn London EC1N 2TD T: 0800 011 3797 W: www.moneyhelper.org.uk
+T: 0800 011 3797 W: www.moneyhelper.org.uk

 An online chat facility and online enquiry form is available through this website.

 The Northern Ireland Public Services Ombudsman (NIPSO)

 If you think you have been treated unfairly by the Committee or remain dissatisfied with NILGOSC's response, you can complain to the Ombudsman.
 You must have exhausted NILGOSC's internal complaints procedure before you refer your complaint to NIPSO.